xUser5000/CS-Notes/Computer Networks/Application Layer/DNS (Domain Name System).md

 ## Solution 2: DNS
 - The essence of DNS (Domain name system) is the invention of a hierarchical, domain-based naming scheme and a distributed database system for implementing this naming scheme.
 - It's used for mapping host names to IP addresses.
+- *Name Resolution*: the process of looking up a name and finding an address.

 ### Mechanism
 - To map a name onto an IP address, an application program calls a library procedure called the resolver, passing it the name as a parameter.